countr/website/src/pages/terms.md

 ## 1. Terms {#terms}

 By accessing this Website, accessible from [countr.xyz](https://countr.xyz), you are agreeing to be bound by these Website Terms and Conditions of Use and agree that you are responsible for the agreement with any applicable local laws.
-If you disagwith any of these terms, you are prohibited from accessing this site.
+If you disagree with any of these terms, you are prohibited from accessing this site.
 The materials contained in this Website are protected by copyright and trade mark law.

 ## 2. Use License {#use-license}